Mirihi

 Mirihi is a small island in the Alif Dhaal Atoll.
 It measures approximately 300m by 50m.

 Since 1989 hosts a "tourist island" and it was the first island in the Maldives with overwater bungalows.

 The holiday resort consists of 38 guest bungalows consisting of 6 beach villas, 28 overwater villas and 2 overwater suites.

 House Reef & Diving

-Mirihi's house reef is worthy of note as it is in excellent condition and accessible directly from the resort's beach.

-Since 1994 the dive center on the island is operated by Ocean-Pro Mirihi.
+Since 1994 the dive center on the island is operated byOcean-Pro Mirihi.
 They are a 5-star PADI dive center.

 The Madivaru "Manta Reef" is close by and is a location where a lot of manta rays can be found year-round.

 In September 2000 a small trawler called the "Madi-ge", which can be translated as "House of Rays", was sunk to 22 meters close to the house reef allowing wreck divers to explore it.
 The "Madi-ge" lies bow down in the sand and attracts Batfish, Glassfish and Jacks.